napari/napari/docs/howtos/layers/shapes.md

 ## Shapes layer opacity

-The {ref}`opacity value <layer_opacity>` applies individually to each shape in the layer, and so you must have shapes selected for it to have an effect.
-You can initialize the shape opacities using the `opacity` keyword argument which accepts either a list of opacities or a single opacity value that will be applied globally.
-You can then access the opacity of every shape using the `layer.opacities` property.
-Note that this property is different from the `layer.opacity` property that determines the opacity of the next shape to be added.
+The {ref}`opacity value <layer_opacity>` applies to all shapes.
+You can initialize the shape opacities using the `opacity` keyword argument which accepts a single opacity value that will be applied globally.
+You can then access the opacity using the `layer.opacity` property.
+In order to adjust the opacity of individual shapes you need to adjust the alpha value in the `layer.edge_color` and `layer.face_color` properties.

 ## Putting it all together